Squirtle007/CUDA-Q/tutorials/README.md

 <br>
 <br>

 **Step 2.
-To access tutorials in this repository, search the this repository with the**
+To access tutorials in this repository, search this repository in the `GitHub` catalog with:**
 <br>
 <br>
 ```